md-zaman/jenkins-learning/Notes.md

 f.
 Goals : -B Dskip Tests clean package
     - this will actually skip the test and build
 g.
 So, the Build will be successful
 h.
-Again the build will take place in "workspace"
+Again the build will take place in "workspace" (the jar file will be
-i.
+    saved in workspace since it is a java project)

+93. Learn how to test your code

+This is Unit Testing..

+a.
+Under "Build" click "Add build step" and select Invoke top-level Maven targets and select Maven Version
+b.
+In "Goal" write simply "test" (this is simply like saying maven test)
+c.
+Save
+d.
+Build Now
+e.
+There was a pproblem in the build process related to environmental variables.
+You can fix it and then the build was successful.

+94. Deploy your Jar locally